Bingolotto: History

 In January 1989, Bingolotto premiered in Gothenburg, introduced by Leif "Loket" Olsson.
-The programme became very popular in this area and 10,000 lottery tickets were sold to every episode between 1989 and 1991.
+The programme became popular in this area and 10,000 lottery tickets were sold to every episode between 1989 and 1991.
 In the autumn of 1990, the game show's owner and C.E.O.
 Gert Eklund started his collaboration with TV4 to start broadcasting the show nationwide.
 Olsson, who had built the game and company together with Eklund in 1988, owned a 25 percent share of the game but was bought out in 1999.

 On 19 October 1991, Bingolotto premiered nationwide on TV4, still hosted by Olsson.
 The premiere episode was watched by 1.3 million viewers in Sweden, a surprisingly high viewing figure.
 From October 1991 to March 1992, Bingolottos viewing figures rose from 1.3 million viewers to 2.1 million.
 The success of the show was positively associated with the popularity of host Leif "Loket" Olsson.

 In 1992, Olsson received the television award The Lennart Hyland TV Prize for Best Male Show Host of the Year.
 Loket received this prize again in 1994 and 1997.
 In 1993, Loket received the prize "Årets Göteborgare" (Gothenburg Citizen of the Year).

 In 1994, Olsson attracted 3.5 million viewers to watch every single program throughout the whole year, a record-high viewing figure.
 In 1995, Olsson attracted 4.5 million viewers to every programme, the highest viewing figure that has been registered in Swedish TV.

 In 1999, Olsson left the show and was replaced by Lasse Kronér.
-The viewing figure immediately crashed to only 900,000 viewers per programme, and many viewers and fans of the show wanted "Loket" to return.
+The viewing figure immediately crashed to only 900,000 viewers per programme, and a number of viewers and fans of the show wanted "Loket" to return.
 In January 2004, Kronér was fired and Olsson was asked to return briefly.